Last Updated September 22, 2020

-Do I trust the UK, a soft totalitarian country, to keep my gold safe if Uncle Sam decides to call in private bullion investments, or if their own government pulls a similar stunt?
-I’m not suggesting you never see your gold again, but I am suggesting that the UK and Canada aren’t much better than The Land of the Free at protecting wealth.
+Do I trust the UK – a soft totalitarian country – to keep my gold safe if Uncle Sam decides to call in private bullion investments, or if its own government pulls a similar stunt?
+I’m not suggesting you would never see your gold again, but I am suggesting that the UK and Canada aren’t much better than The Land of the Free at protecting wealth.

 With governments tracking your every move, do you really want your every buy and sell recorded for anyone to see?